buildpacks-community/kpack/docs/tutorial.md

    tutorial-image-build-2-xsf2l                                                       Unknown
    ```

-   You can tail the logs for the image with log utility used in step #6.
+   You can tail the logs for the image with the kp cli used in step #6.

    ```
-   logs -image tutorial-image -namespace default -build 2
+   kp build logs tutorial-image -n default -b 2
    ```

    > Note: This second build should be notably faster because the buildpacks are able to leverage the cache from the previous build.